Printer Friendly

 3.

 a.
-To open to people of all races or ethnic groups without restriction; desegregate.
+To open (an institution, for example) to people of all races or ethnic groups without restriction; desegregate.

 b.
 To admit (a racial or ethnic group) to equal membership in an institution or society.